Skip to main content

 Using the API

 The API gives you full programmatic access to your data.
+It allows to run the UI in headless mode thus interacting with it as-if it was a user clicking around in it.
 If you are a developer, you can use this to import transactions from a custom source, export data to another app like Excel, or write anything you want on top of Actual.

-The client is full open-source on Github if you want to see the code.
+The client is open-source on GitHub along with the rest of Actual if you want to see the code.

 Install it with either npm or yarn: